superseriousbusiness/gotosocial/docs/getting_started/installation/metal.md

 This will put the `gotosocial` binary in your current directory, in addition to the `web` folder, which contains assets for the web frontend, and an `example` folder, which contains a sample configuration file.

+!!! danger
+    If you prefer to use a snapshot build of GoToSocial based on whatever code is currently on main, you can download recent binary .tar.gz files from https://minio.s3.superseriousbusiness.org/browser/gotosocial-snapshots (keyed by commit hash).
+Only do this if you know what you're doing, otherwise just take a stable release.

 ## Edit Configuration File

 Copy the configuration file from the example folder into your current directory: